 Identifying Waste

-Any procedure or action that does not enhance the value of the good or service is referred to as waste.
-In SMED, waste can be found by reviewing the present setup process and looking for phases that can be combined, omitted, moved, or otherwise simplified.
-Wasteful activities include moving materials, testing things, changing settings, and looking for tools.
+Waste refers to any procedure or action that does not add value to the product or service.
+In SMED, teams identify waste by reviewing the current setup process.
+Specifically, they look for phases that can be combined, omitted, moved, or simplified.
+For example, wasteful activities include moving materials, testing things, adjusting settings, and searching for tools.
+For quality teams tracking non-conformance rates, eliminating changeover waste directly improves these KPIs.

 Standardization